sunless17/hello_rust/README.md

 # learning rust
 - the repository focuses on learning rust
+- temporarily taking a break to project heaven, the concepts just make more sense while actually using them without rails

 ## hello_world
 - create a project within this workspace that prints "hello world"